Generators and splitting fields of certain elliptic K3 surfaces: Introduction and main results

-The structure of these lattices are studied by T.~Shioda in \cite{Shioda2008b, Shioda2000c} and by A.~Kumar and M.~Kuwata in \cite{Kumar2017} with a more general setting.
-It is remarkable that ${\mathcal E}_n$ is a special member, considering $\alpha=\beta=0$, of the generic fiber of a more general family $K3$ surface defined by
+The structure of Mordell-weil lattice of $\Ee_n$ over $\CC(t)$ is studied by T.~Shioda in \cite{Shioda2000a, Shioda2008} and by A.~Kumar and M.~Kuwata in \cite{Kumar2017} with a more general setting, for all $1 \leq n \leq 6$.
+We notice that ${\mathcal E}_n$ is a special member, considering $\alpha=\beta=0$, of the generic fiber of a more general family $K3$ surface defined by

-In particular, the invariants of the Mordell--Weil lattices of $\Ee_n$ are determined by T.~Shioda in \cite[Theorem~2.4]{Shioda2008b}, and described a generic form of their generators in \cite[Theorem~2.6]{Shioda2008b}.
-For the convenience of reader, we gathered those results as Theorem~\ref{shi-thm} in Section~\ref{prel}.
+In particular, the invariants of the Mordell--Weil lattices of $\Ee_n$ are determined by T.~Shioda in \cite[Theorem~2.4]{Shioda2008}, and a generic form of their generators is described in \cite[Theorem~2.6]{Shioda2008}.
+For the convenience of readers, we gathered those results as Theorem~\ref{shi-thm} in Section~\ref{prel}.

-The main aims of this paper are to determine the splitting field $\KK_n \subset \CC$ of $\Ee_n$ and to provide an explicit set of independent generators of $ \Ee_n(\KK_n(t))$ for each $1\leq n \leq 6$.
-In order to do this, we denote by $r_n$ the rank of $ \Ee_n(\CC(t))$ and fix the following roots of unity throughout the paper:
+The main aims of this paper are to determine the splitting field $\KK_n \subset \CC$ of $\Ee_n$ and provide an explicit set of independent generators of $ \Ee_n(\KK_n(t))$ for each $1\leq n \leq 6$.
+Let $r_n$ be the rank of $ \Ee_n(\CC(t))$, and $\zeta_m$ be a fixed $m$-roots of unity.
+In table \ref{tab:notation}, we gathered all $m$-roots of unity and algebraic quantities that we used throughout the paper.